- Apply Today

 Marquette University Graduate School's DI Code (Designated Institution) is 1448.

 More information about the TOEFL examination can be located online.

 International students whose language of instruction for a prior degree was not English may take the IELTS in place of the TOEFL.
 Scores should be no more than two years old.
 An IELTS total score of 6.5 or higher will be required for admission.
-More information about the IELTS can be found at www.ielts.org.
+More information can be found on the IELTS website.

 ELS is an organization that provides English as a Second Language training for non-native English speakers.
 A minimum GPA of 3.0 on Level 112 is required.
 Marquette University has an ELS chapter on our campus.
 More information concerning the ELS program can be found online.